 What Rides at Disney World Have No Height Restrictions?

-While some of the more thrilling attractions have a height requirement, there are still plenty fun rides for your little ones to go on if they don’t meet the minimum height.
-Besides the rides, there are also many entertainment options, shows, character meets and other experiences that don’t have any restrictions.
+While some of the more thrilling attractions have a height requirement, there are still plenty of fun rides for your little ones to go on if they don’t meet the minimum height.
+Besides the rides, there are also many entertainment options, shows, character meets, and other experiences that don’t have any restrictions.

 Here is a full list of all the attractions at Walt Disney World that do not have a minimum height requirement and can be enjoyed by all guests:

 - Astro Orbiter – Any height